 Ecuador Real Estate Legal Concerns

-Many expats moving to Ecuador use property purchase for the basis for their residency visas.
+Many expats moving to Ecuador use property purchases for the basis for their residency visas.

 As with most things, there are some specifics to keep in mind.